top of page

 Key Links

-The Bluetooth SIG released Bluetooth Core 6.2, introducing enhancements aimed at more responsive interaction and stronger robustness in real-world RF environments, including changes that affect LE responsiveness and channel-sounding resilience.
+The Bluetooth SIG released Bluetooth Core 6.2, introducing enhancements aimed at more responsive interaction and stronger robustness in real-world RF environments.
+This includes changes that affect LE responsiveness and channel-sounding resilience.

-• Shorter Connection Intervals — Drops the minimum LE connection interval from 7.5 ms to 375 µs (a 20× improvement).
-Essentially makes Bluetooth responsive enough for gaming peripherals, real-time controls, and fast sensors where milliseconds matter.
+• Shorter Connection Intervals: The minimum LE connection interval drops from 7.5 ms to 375 µs (a 20× improvement).
+This makes Bluetooth responsive enough for gaming peripherals, real-time controls, and fast sensors where milliseconds matter.

-• Channel Sounding Attack Resilience — Hardens the secure ranging feature against a specific class of attacks that manipulate signal amplitude to fool distance measurements.
-Important for keyless car entry, presence detection, and anywhere "how far away is this device?" is a security question.
+• Channel Sounding Attack Resilience: This update hardens the secure ranging feature against specific attacks that manipulate signal amplitude to fool distance measurements.
+This is crucial for keyless car entry and presence detection.

-• HCI USB Isochronous Support — Standardizes how time-sensitive audio streams (LE Audio) get passed over USB between a Bluetooth controller and its host.
-Removes implementation guesswork for USB-connected Bluetooth audio devices.
+• HCI USB Isochronous Support: This standardizes how time-sensitive audio streams (LE Audio) are passed over USB between a Bluetooth controller and its host.
+It removes implementation guesswork for USB-connected Bluetooth audio devices.

 Signals to Watch